Policy last updated

 Anti-discrimination obligations

-In accordance with relevant anti-discrimination laws, schools remain responsible for providing ‘reasonable adjustments’ to ensure that students with a disability are able to access their education on the same basis as their peers without a disability.
-Schools are legally obliged to provide these adjustments, regardless of whether or not a student is also receiving NDIS support or other funding (for example, Program for Students with Disability (PSD) funding).
+In accordance with relevant anti-discrimination laws, schools remain responsible for providing reasonable adjustments to ensure that students with a disability can access their education on the same basis as their peers without a disability.

 Reasonable adjustments may include (but are not limited to):